atopile/hil/docs/docs/index.md

 Make it trivial to exercise, measure and communicate with electronics hardware.

 Take for example this 16ch cell simulator.
-Using these blocks it's only 134 lines of [`atopile` code](https://atopile.io) code.
+Using these blocks it's only 134 lines of [`atopile`](https://atopile.io) code.

 ![](assets/img/partial-cell-sim.png)

 ### Test Framework 🧪

-This suite includes a test framework making it near trivial to start scripting tests in python and produce (beautiful) reports - based on top of `pytest`
+This suite includes a test framework making it near trivial to start scripting tests in python and produce (beautiful) reports - based on top of `pytest`.

 ```python
 @pytest.mark.runs_on(hostname="chunky-otter")